 Some of us like to share; others are intensely vulnerable when going through grief.
 I’m a little of both.
 Know yourself.
 If you need to be alone, honor that.
 It’s OK.

 Sometimes, grief reminds me of the waves of an ocean.
 You’re feeling fine and then WHAM, some piece of grief hits you and you’re down, or crying, or both.
 I’m not sure why it is, but just knowing that this happens has made me prepared for when it happens again.
 I try to flow with it.
 Everyone grieves differently.
 We all grieve in our own time, and in our own way.
 Let it happen the way it needs to happen for you.

 This is a yoga tool, but it’s also a relaxation technique, which anyone can do.
 When you’re exhausted from stress or grieving, breathing deeply through your nose can really help relax you and restore your mind and body to a state of calmness.
 Even a minute or two of this has great benefits.
 I do this all the time during periods of stress, or if I’m grieiving the loss of a pet.
 From a physiological standpoint, this activates your parasympathetic nervous system (which induces relaxation) rather than your sympathetic nervous system (which is all about fight or flight).
 Try breathing deeply in any stressful situation or any time you find yourself holding your breath.

 I’m no good to my cats if I’m a mess.
 So even though it’s hard (grief is exhausting), I try to remember to be good to my body.
 I try to remember to eat good stuff (not junk), get outside, exercise, breathe — all good things for me.
 Find the good things for you and remember to do them.

 It’s a big deal, and we all get to go through it.
 The sadness in grief is huge, but strangely, so is the joy.
 Celebrate these wonderful creatures we love, whether we’re going through life with them or whether we’re letting them go.

-Read more about grief and cats:
+Read more about losing a cat and handling grief: